DearCM1/South-Island-Recipes/recipes/brownies.md

 ## Notes

-- Step 2: if you have no kitchen aid, hand-whisk until the eggs and sugar double in size and the whisk leaves a trail when dripping.
+- Step 3: If you don't have a kitchen aid, hand-whisk until the eggs and sugar double in size and the whisk leaves a trail when dripping.

+- Step 9: If you have a thermometer, aim to have the middle of the brownie between the range of 80-90°C